jabrythehutt/awsrd/README.md

 Launching an [AWS EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html) and then connecting to it via the [Remote SSH plugin](https://code.visualstudio.com/docs/remote/ssh-tutorial) requires some cumbersome manual steps.
 Moreover, large parts of this process must be repeated for every machine you wish to connect from (i.e. generating SSH keys and authorising them on your instance).

-This extension aims to make that experience quick and portable.
+This extension aims to make that experience quick and portable across machines that you already connect to AWS with.

 ## How

-EC2 instances are provisioned on your behalf with CloudFormation stacks and the connection is established via [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) so all you have to do is set up your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and decide what type of machine you wish to use.
+EC2 instances are provisioned on your behalf with [CloudFormation](https://aws.amazon.com/cloudformation/) and the connection is established via [AWS SSM](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) so all you have to do is set up your [AWS CLI credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and decide what type of machine you wish to use.

 ## Features
+The extension allows you to:
 - Create remote development EC2 instances that shut down automatically when inactive
-- Connect to your EC2 instances via SSM
+- Connect to your development instances via SSM
-- Start and stop your EC2s
+- Start and stop your existing EC2s
 - Select alternative AWS profiles and regions
-- Terminate your instances
+- Terminate your development environments when you no longer need them

 ## Getting started